Snake Health Chinese Horoscope: Vitality Guide | StarPluto

 Foods to Favor:

-• Whole Grains: Brown rice, oats, quinoa, and millet provide sustained energy and fiber, promoting stable blood sugar and healthy digestion.
-They are considered grounding foods.
+Whole Grains: Brown rice, oats, quinoa, and millet provide sustained energy and fiber, promoting stable blood sugar and healthy digestion.
+They are considered grounding foods that help stabilize energy.

-• Leafy Green Vegetables: Spinach, kale, Swiss chard, and other greens are rich in vitamins, minerals, and antioxidants, supporting overall vitality and detoxification.
-They are particularly beneficial for liver health.
+Leafy Green Vegetables: Spinach, kale, Swiss chard, and other greens are rich in vitamins, minerals, and antioxidants, supporting overall vitality and detoxification.
+They are particularly beneficial for liver health, which is often stressed in Snakes.

-• Root Vegetables: Carrots, sweet potatoes, yams, and beets offer grounding energy and essential nutrients.
-They are easy to digest when cooked and provide a sense of nourishment.
+Root Vegetables: Carrots, sweet potatoes, yams, and beets offer grounding energy and essential nutrients.
+They are easy to digest when cooked and provide a sense of deep nourishment and satisfaction.

-• Healthy Fats: Avocados, nuts (almonds, walnuts), seeds (chia, flax), and olive oil support brain function, hormone balance, and provide essential fatty acids that can help manage stress.
+Healthy Fats: Avocados, nuts (almonds, walnuts), seeds (chia, flax), and olive oil support brain function, hormone balance, and provide essential fatty acids that can help manage stress and improve cognitive clarity.

-• Herbal Teas: Chamomile, peppermint, ginger, and green tea can aid digestion, reduce inflammation, and promote relaxation.
-Green tea also provides antioxidants with a gentle caffeine boost.
+Herbal Teas: Chamomile, peppermint, ginger, and green tea can aid digestion, reduce inflammation, and promote relaxation.
+Green tea also provides antioxidants with a gentle caffeine boost, unlike stronger stimulants.

 Foods to Limit or Avoid: